MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidspicx/ns-hidspicx-hidspicx_device_config.md

 ### -field NumberOfInputReportRequestsToPend

-**Optional** Specifies how many requests are to be placed in the input report queue at a given time.
+**Optional:** Specifies how many requests are to be placed in the input report queue at a given time.
 If this is zero, the class extension will choose a default.

 ### -field Reserved